CowboyLva/ebiomes/README.txt

 Retouches to vanilla(if reregistering is ENABLED) - Blueberries are removed from Snowy Grassland.
 Cowberries have taken their place, they spawn at - Snowy Grassland, Taiga, and Tundra biomes(on moss)
 If rereg_mtg_decors is disabled cowberries will only spawn in tundra and taiga.

-As of 1.2.0 the player can disable bamboo in Extra Biomes modmenu, either as a preference or a different mod will be used for adding bamboo.
-For this to work the player has to disable reregistering of decorations.
+As of 1.2.0 the player can disable bamboo in Extra Biomes modmenu, either as a preference.
+Or if a different mod will be used for adding bamboo - for this to work the player has to disable reregistering of decorations.

 ## Additions